whhender/azure-docs/articles/data-factory/how-to-access-secured-purview-account.md

 - Go to **Manage** -> **Microsoft Purview** -> **Edit** to open your existing connected Microsoft Purview account.
 To see all the relevant private endpoints, you need to have at least **Reader** role on your Microsoft Purview account for Data Factory to retrieve the Microsoft Purview managed resources' information.
 Otherwise, you only see *account* private endpoint with warning.
 - Go to **Manage** -> **Managed private endpoints** where you see all the managed private endpoints created under the data factory.
 If you have at least **Reader** role on your Microsoft Purview account, you see Microsoft Purview relevant private endpoints being grouped together.
 Otherwise, they show up separately in the list.

+## Firewall

+If your [Microsoft Purview account has public access disabled for ingestion](/purview/catalog-private-link), lineage activities need to be run on an Azure IR, a [managed VNet Integration runtime](/purview/catalog-managed-vnet#deploy-managed-vnet-runtimes), or a [self-hosted integration runtime deployed on an Azure VNet](/purview/catalog-private-link-end-to-end#deploy-self-hosted-integration-runtime-ir-and-scan-your-data-sources).
+Data Factory lineage isn't available on self-hosted integration runtimes installed on networks without private endpoints.

 ## Next steps

 - [Connect Data Factory to Microsoft Purview](connect-data-factory-to-azure-purview.md)